2024 Big Ten Baseball Tournament: Bracket, Schedule, Scores, TV

 Thursday, May 23

-- Game 8: Winner of Game 3 vs. Winner of Game 4 at 6 p.m. on Big Ten Network
+- Game 8: No. 5 Michigan vs. No. 8 Penn State at 7 p.m.
+ET on Big Ten Network

 Friday, May 24